Dulari1000/Chat-App/README.md

-This project is a full Stack Realtime Chat Application developed using the MERN stack.
+This project is a full Stack Realtime Chat App developed using the MERN stack.
 It is designed for seamless communication and interaction, incorporating modern web development tools and techniques.

 Tech Stack: